Yamoussoukro, Ivory Coast - Things to Do in Yamoussoukro

 Top Things to Do in Yamoussoukro

-Booking Tip: Entry is free, but guided tours cost around 2,000-5,000 CFA francs.
-Visit early morning or late afternoon for the best lighting and fewer crowds.
-Look for official guides at the entrance who can provide historical context in French or English.
+Booking Tip: Entry is free, but guided tours (around 2,000-3,000 CFA francs) provide valuable context about the controversial construction.
+Visit early morning or late afternoon for the best light and fewer crowds.
+Tours are available in French and sometimes English.

 Getting There